Ergonomic Home Design: the New Standard of Luxury Living

 ● Consider designing a room with a view of the outdoors so your child can observe and respond to natural processes like the shift of daylight or changing seasons.

-An oversized reading chair in white and fuchsia pink, with an embroidered pillow, stuffed animal, and a children's book, in front of wooden french doors with white drapes.
+Autistic child room design with an oversized reading chair in white and fuchsia pink, with an embroidered pillow, stuffed animal, and a children's book, in front of wooden french doors with white drapes.
 Hardwood floor with a white rug.

 We know that home design can help support a healthy, happy environment for growing children and that personalized supportive environments can be especially helpful for the wellbeing of neurodivergent children.
 The CDC has estimated that one in every 42 boys and one in every 189 American girls are on the Autistic spectrum.
 Mindful and empathetic design practice empowers us to create spaces that provide comfort and inclusivity, encourage independence, and improve mood.
 Creating spaces that consider different needs reduces environmental stressors and triggers, maximizing space for children's strengths to shine.

-Details of an oversized reading chair in white and fuchsia pink, with an embroidered pillow, stuffed animal, and a children's book.
+Autistic child room design with an oversized reading chair in white and fuchsia pink, with an embroidered pillow, stuffed animal, and a children's book.

 Sarah Barnard is a WELL and LEED accredited designer and creator of environments that support mental, physical and emotional wellbeing.
 She creates highly personalized, restorative spaces that are deeply connected to art and the preservation of the environment.
 An advocate for consciousness, inclusivity, and compassion in the creative process, Sarah’s work has been recognized by Architectural Digest, Elle Décor, Real Simple, HGTV and many other publications.
 In 2017 Sarah was recognized as a “Ones to Watch” Scholar by the American Society of Interior Designers (ASID).

-Detail image of a small pig soft toy sitting on a white bedspread in front of a pillow with bunnies embroidered on it.
+Autistic child room design with a small pig soft toy sitting on a white bedspread in front of a pillow with bunnies embroidered on it.

 [1] Bancroft Raymond & Joanne Welsh Campus in New Jersey is a learning center for individuals with neurological challenges, autism, and intellectual and developmental disabilities.
 The facility was designed by KSS Architects and completed in 2017.
 [2] Robert Ulrich (1884) facilitated a study of patients recovering from gallbladder surgery and assigned them randomly to hospital rooms.
 All rooms had windows, though some had a brick wall view, where others overlooked a tree grove.
 The patients assigned to the rooms with the brick wall view had slower recovery times and greater dissatisfaction with their care than their tree overlooking counterparts